-Risk factors reflective of an attitude that permits rationalisation of the fraudulent action may not be susceptible to observation by the auditor.
-Nevertheless, the auditor may become aware of the existence of such information.
-Although the fraud risk factors described in Appendix 1 cover a broad range of situations that may be faced by auditors, they are only examples and other risk factors may exist.
+Fraud risk factors may also relate to conditions within the entity's system of internal control that provide opportunity to commit fraud or that may affect management's attitude or ability to rationalize fraudulent actions.
+Fraud risk factors reflective of an attitude that permits rationalisation of the fraudulent action may not be susceptible to observation by the auditor.
+Nevertheless, the auditor may become aware of the existence of such information through, for example, the required understanding of the entity's control environment.20 Although the fraud risk factors described in Appendix 1 cover a broad range of situations that may be faced by auditors, they are only examples and other risk factors may exist.